What you should do before and after your run

-Running, for many people, is the foundation of their fitness, whether they are just starting their physical activity journey or seasoned workout veterans.
+Running, for many people, is the foundation of their fitness, whether they are just starting their physical activity journey or are seasoned workout veterans.
 All you need is a good pair of shoes and the space to do it.

 But like with all workouts, there are risks for injury, particularly if you don’t take care of your body before and after a run.

-“The body still has to be prepared before you perform at full tilt,” says Steven Gasser, fitness specialist at Advocate Good Samaritan Hospital’s Health and Wellness Center in Downers Grove, Ill.
+“The body still has to be prepared before you perform at full tilt,” says Steven Gasser, a fitness specialist at Advocate Good Samaritan Hospital’s Health and Wellness Center in Downers Grove, Ill.
 “A warmup is a much better way to get your body to perform at its best.
 As far as cooling down, even a small walk to gradually bring down your body’s heart rate and blood pressure is still the way to go.”

 Though Gasser says running isn’t for everyone – other quality cardio workouts like fast walking, swimming, biking and ellipticals offer benefits, too – it remains an excellent choice to get in shape.
 For those who want to make running a part of their workout plan, here are a few suggestions for how to warm up and cool down for your runs: